 Final Take

-If your goal is to be in the middle of Fremont Street’s action and you’re comfortable trading amenities and quiet for atmosphere, The D is a strong fit.
+If your goal is to be in the middle of Fremont Street’s action and you’re comfortable trading amenities and quiet for atmosphere, The D fits naturally.
 If not, calmer downtown alternatives will feel more balanced.